kbernhagen/fah-dev-macos/README.md

 Xcode 12.2+ and macOS 10.15.4+ are required.

-Run ``./bin/setup.sh`` to clone repos, build static libraries, install python 2.7.18, scons, buildbot, dockbot.
+Run ``./bin/setup.sh`` to clone repos, build static libraries, install scons, buildbot, virtualenv, six.
+If cmake exists, OpenMP is built.
+If pip2 exists, old python2 scons is uninstalled.
 This can take 30 minutes.

-Some private repos may be required to build the client and fah installer package.
+Some private repos may be required to build the v7 client packages.

 To build fah 8 (bastet), run